Die Schnellboot-Seite

 Collection Picture by Savings Bank Gersdorf in Saxony - Picture: Archives Förderverein

-On 22.08.1940 "S 201" (Lt.z.S.
-Ulrich Roeder) was commissioned at the Gusto-Shipyard at Schiedam, on 23.08.
+On 23.08.
 "S 55" (Oblt.z.S.
-Opdenhoff) followed at Lürssen.
-Of the boats damaged on 15.08.1940 "S 37" became ready on 26.08. and "S 36"on 27.08. as well as "S 33" on 31.08..
+Opdenhoff) was commissioned at Lürssen.
+Of the boats damaged on 15.08.1940 "S 37" became ready on 26.08. and "S 36"on 27.08. as well as "S 33" on 31.08.

 On 28.08.1940 the 1.
 SFltl with "S 27", "S 26", "S 21", "S 25" and "S 18" reinforced by "S 54" of the 3.
 SFltl left Rotterdam.
-"S 19" and "S 22" were to join off Hook van Holland.
+"S 19" and "S 22" were to join off Hoek van Holland.
 Target was a convoy reported east of Great Yarmouth consisting of 14 ships.
 On the march thereto the commander 1.
 SFltl received the report that "S 19" had run into a mine, "S 22" was tugging the boat.
-During the night the wind freshened to Beaufort 6 from SSW with seastate 4 - 5, so that the flotilla had to return.
+During the night the wind freshened up to Beaufort 6 from SSW with seastate 4 - 5, so that the flotilla had to return.
 When entering harbour "S 26" rammed a pier.
 A second try in the evening of the 31.08. had also to be broken off.

 In his "Memories of the Schnellboat-operations in the West 1940 - 1945" ("Erinnerungen an den Schnellbootseinsatz im Westen 1940 - 1945") the former 1 A op at the Staff of F.d.S., Kptlt. a.D.
 Bernd Rebensburg, writes: "...
 Furthermore it is to state that our UK-equipment ... already 1940 was monitored by the English ... as its use gave us away it was rather used as FuMB (Funkmeßbeobachtungsgerät = ESM) since 1941 ..."